radiantlogic-v8/documentation-ido/documentation/configuration/datasource-examples/active-directory.md

 8. When configuration and validation are complete, click **CREATE**.
 Once the data source is created, you will be returned to the main **Data Sources** page, where the newly created source should appear with a status of **ACTIVE**.

+The next step is to create a configuration pipeline.
+Refer to [this example](../pipeline-configuration/#configuration-example) for details.